keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 ### Oxford/Serial Comma

-The [Canonical copy style guide](https://docs.google.com/document/d/1AX-kSNztuAmShEoohe8L3LNLRnSKF7I0qkZGNeoGOok/edit#) discourages the use of the oxford/serial comma but there's still a lot of debate around it.
-The Anbox Cloud documentation does not restrict the usage of oxford comma because at worst, it can be annoying and can be construed as a practice of USA style of writing.
-However, there are places where not using it leads to ambiguous statements and sometimes, statements that have a whole different meaning.

-In summary, the Anbox Cloud docs do not use the oxford comma in an attempt to adhere to the Canonical style guide as much as possible but exceptions are allowed for the sake of technical accuracy.
+The Anbox Cloud documentation does not use the oxford comma but exceptions are allowed for the sake of technical accuracy and ease of readability.

 ### Hyphens for Prefixes